Start9Labs/documentation/site/source/user-manual/connecting/connecting-lan/lan-os/lan-mac.rst

         :width: 60%
         :alt: Trust CA Certificate

-    Then click the red (x) button at the top left of the Local Root CA dialog window.
+    Click the red (x) button at the top left of the Local Root CA dialog window.

 #.
 You will then be prompted again for your username and password, or thumbprint.
 Enter those and click **Update Settings**: